 - Self-Awareness and Insights

 According to study results, these factors may describe different aspects of positive gender identity and potential contributors to the general well-being of transgender identified people.
 It seems like there is a combination of internal factors (i.e., authenticity, self-awareness) and also interpersonal and community factors (i.e., intimate relationships, belonging to community) that have the potential to characterize positive identity.
-The work currently resides in fostering these characteristics and attempting to cultivate space for these factors to be more prevalent transgender people.
+The work currently resides in fostering these characteristics and attempting to cultivate space for these factors to be more prevalent in the lives of transgender people.
 This endeavor means individual, family, and community transformation in the challenging of intersecting oppressions.

 More research is needed that describes and discusses the experiences of trans people of color, but this type of research is a good start.
 There is a lot of work to be done.